Cerebrum

 1.

-Cerebrum uses theintegrated approach method: the specific cognitive difficulty is not only compensated and/or repaired, but psycho-educated to its control and use in daily life.
+Cerebrum uses the integrated approach method: the specific cognitive difficulty is not only compensated and/or repaired, but psycho-educated to its control and use in daily life.

 2.